Best Things to do in Cozumel: beaches, snorkeling, family activities, culture, shopping, food and drinks

 Cozumel Excursions that are Off-the-Beaten Path

 If you are looking for an adventurous excursion in Cozumel, there are great opportunities to do something different that most people haven’t heard of.
-If you enjoy more daring adventures, these 2 excursions are most recommended.
+If you enjoy more things to do in Cozumel that are off the beaten path, these 2 excursions are most recommended.

 18. Amazing Secret River